delemottelab/Informing_NMR_experiments_w_MD/README.md

 ## Info

-This github repository contains the code and files for *Informing NMR experiments with molecular dynamics simulations to characterize the dominant open state of KcsA* with [doi](): .
+This github repository contains the code and files for *Informing NMR experiments with molecular dynamics simulations to characterize the dominant open state of KcsA* with doi [https://doi.org/10.1101/2020.12.14.422800](https://doi.org/10.1101/2020.12.14.422800): .
 Data files including inference models and MD trajectories can be found at
 [https://osf.io/6h2z5/](https://osf.io/6h2z5/)